ibm-cloud-docs/databases-for-enterprisedb/howto-getting-connection-strings.md

 ibmcloud cdb deployment-connections example-deployment -u <newusername> [--endpoint-type <endpoint type>]
 ```

 Full connection information is returned by the `ibmcloud cdb deployment-connections` command with the `--all` flag.
 To retrieve all the connection information for a deployment named "example-deployment", use the following command.
 ```
 ibmcloud cdb deployment-connections example-deployment -u <newusername> --all [--endpoint-type <endpoint type>]
 ```

 If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.
 If you don't specify an endpoint type, the connection string returns the public endpoint by default.
-If your deployment only has a private endpoint, you have to specify `--endpoint-type private` or the commands return an error.
+If your deployment has only a private endpoint, you must specify `--endpoint-type private` or the commands return an error.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).

 **API**
 To retrieve user's connection strings from the API, use the [`/users/{userid}/connections`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) endpoint.
-You have to specify in the path which user and which type of endpoint (public or private) should be used in the returned connection strings.
+You must specify in the path which user and which type of endpoint (public or private) should be used in the returned connection strings.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).
 ```
 curl -X GET -H "Authorization: Bearer $APIKEY" 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections/{endpoint_type}'
 ```

 ## Additional Users and Connection Strings

 Access to your {{site.data.keyword.databases-for-enterprisedb}} deployment is not limited to the admin user.
-You can create users by using the _Service Credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.
+You can create users by using the _Service Credentials_ pane, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

 When you create a user, it is assigned certain database roles and privileges.
-These privileges include the ability to login, create databases, and create other users.
+These privileges include the ability to log in, create databases, and create other users.
 For more information, see the [Managing Users, Roles, and Privileges](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-user-management) page.

 ### Creating Users in _Service Credentials_

 1. Navigate to the service dashboard for your service.
-2. Click _Service Credentials_ to open the _Service Credentials_ panel.
+2. Click _Service Credentials_ to open the _Service Credentials_ pane.
 3. Click **New Credential**.
 4. Choose a descriptive name for your new credential.
-5. (Optional) Specify if the new credentials should use a public or private endpoint.
-Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the _Add Inline Configuration Parameters_ field to generate connection strings using the specified endpoint.
+5. (Optional) Specify whether the new credentials should use a public or private endpoint.
+Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the _Add Inline Configuration Parameters_ field to generate connection strings that use the specified endpoint.
 Use of the endpoint is not enforced, it just controls which hostnames are in the connection strings.
 Public endpoints are generated by default.
 6. Click **Add** to provision the new credentials.
 A username and password, and an associated database user in the {{site.data.keyword.databases-for-enterprisedb}} database are auto-generated.

 The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.